akustika/dkim/content/project/perceptual-adaptation.md

 date = "2017-09-27"

 # Project title.
-title = "Individual differences in perceptual adaptation to phonetic categories in adverse conditions"
+title = "Perceptual adaptation to phonetic categories in adverse conditions"

 # Project summary to display on homepage.
 summary = "This project examines how listeners overcome challenging conditions and what makes listeners better adapt to variability in both the signal and listening environments."